-- Patients with "swimmer's itch" (animal schistosomes) have lesions outside the bathing suit area.
+- Patients with swimmer's itch (animal schistosomes) have lesions outside the bathing suit area.

-- Seaweed dermatitis is more severe and leads to blistering and desquamation; it is also endemic to Hawaii where seabather's eruption has not been reported.
+- Seaweed dermatitis is more severe and leads to blistering and desquamation; it is also endemic to Hawaii, where seabather's eruption has not been reported.

-- "Dogger bank itch" (Bryozoa dermatitis) is an algae-induced seaweed dermatitis.
+- "Dogger Bank itch" (Bryozoa dermatitis) is an algae-induced seaweed dermatitis.
 This condition is found in dockworkers along the North Sea and the Mediterranean.
 The lesions are chronic and can be disabling.

-- Other ocean-dwelling organisms (hydromedusae, crab larvae)
+- Rashes caused by other ocean-dwelling organisms (hydromedusae, crab larvae)

 - Contact dermatitis

 - Insect bites